Media

 # Example Usage

-This example in based on the example usage provided above.
+This example is based on the example usage provided above.
 Be sure to change $redux_demo to the value you specified in your opt_name argument.

 global $redux_demo;